Goji berries are a delicious addition to green smoothies. They add a blend of cranberry and cherry flavor notes.

 Goji berries are rich in beta-carotene with 283% RDA of vitamin A (as beta-carotene) in just 1/8 cup!
 You’ll also get 4 grams of protein too!
 Goji berries are also a good source of iron, with 1/8 cup providing 2.2 milligrams, as well as calcium at 6% RDA.

 Goji berries are famous for their antioxidant and phytonutrient content.
-They are said to have “anti-aging” properties.
+They are said to have “anti-aging” properties, likely attributed to their antioxidant activity.

 Goji berries are calorie-dense, which is a GOOD thing!
 They pack a lot of calories into a small package, so you can make a proper meal-replacement or weight loss smoothie without adding a lot of bulk.
 Just 1/8 cup contains 112 calories (about the same in a medium banana), and it won’t make your smoothie much bigger.
 Goji berries also are low in sugar with only 4 grams in 1/8 cup.

-I usually add 1/4 to 1/3 cup of dried goji berries to my smoothie to make a super smoothie meal that will keep me active and energetic all morning long.
+I usually add 1/4 to 1/3 cup of dried goji berries to my green smoothies to make a super smoothie meal that will keep me active and energetic all morning long.

-How To Use Goji Berries In A Smoothie Recipe
+How To Use Goji Berries In A Green Smoothie Recipe

 Usually, a 20 ounce green smoothie only contains about 200-250 calories – not enough to be a meal.
 In order to make a proper meal replacement smoothie, you’d have to almost double the size of the smoothie (32-40 ounces) to get to a proper 400-500 calories.
 But if you add 1/8 to 1/4 cup of goji berries, your green smoothie will only be slightly larger, but with enough calories to meet your body’s calorie requirements.